ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

 # Disconnecting DNS sharing to a hub VPC
 {: #remove-sharing-spoke-hub}

-When you want to disconnect DNS sharing to a DNS hub VPC, the DNS-shared VPC authorized user can unshare the Virtual Private Endpoint (VPE) gateways to the DNS hub VPC.
+To disconnect DNS sharing to a DNS hub VPC, the DNS-shared VPC authorized user can unshare the Virtual Private Endpoint (VPE) gateways to the DNS hub VPC.
 {: shortdesc}

 You can disconnect DNS sharing to a hub VPC with the UI, CLI, API, or Terraform.